Terrorform: Kryten's Colours

-During the episode, the viewer can see Kryten's internal display, which among other things shows his system status as various shades of red: Mauve, magenta, taupe, marigold, heliotrope and tangerine.
+During the episode, the viewer can see Kryten's internal display, which among other things shows his system status as various shades of red: Mauve, magenta, taupe, marigold, heliotrope, cerise and tangerine.

 Reception

 The episode was originally broadcast on the British television channel BBC2 on 5 March 1992 in the 9:00pm evening time slot.
 One review said that the episode "provides an excellent example of how writers Grant and Naylor combine sci-fi premise with a closer look inside one their regular characters."
 However, among fans it was considered one of the weakest episodes from the series.